camtrees/camtrees.github.io/Info-for-database-admins/mapping-gis.md

 Each tree's geography point is calculated using the tree's longitude and latitude at the time a tree is added to the 'tree' table.

-Here is an incomplete portion of the SQL code to create the 'tree' table:
+Here is an incomplete portion of the SQL code that enables this:

 ```
 1 CREATE TABLE tree (